Certainty Blog

 How to Better Manage Near Miss Events

-- Create and customize near miss reporting forms that suit your specific needs and preferences
+• Create and customize near miss reporting forms tailored to your specific operations, industry, and regulatory requirements

-- Collect and submit near miss reports using any device, online or offline, with photos and signatures
+• Collect and submit near miss reports from any device — online or offline — with photo evidence and digital signatures

-- Analyze and visualize near miss data using dashboards, charts, and reports
+• Analyze and visualize near miss data using real-time dashboards, trend charts, and exportable compliance reports

-- Identify trends, patterns, and root causes of near miss events
+• Identify trends, patterns, and root causes across sites, departments, and time periods

-- Communicate and collaborate with stakeholders on near miss issues
+• Communicate and collaborate with stakeholders across your organization on open near miss issues

-- Integrate with other systems and platforms for seamless data exchange
+• Integrate with other EHS systems and platforms for seamless data exchange and consolidated regulatory reporting

-If finding a solution to improve your safety culture and better manage safety measures such as near miss events is important to you, get in touch with us to discover what Certainty can offer you.
+If improving your safety culture and better managing near miss events is a priority, get in touch with us to discover what Certainty can offer your organization.

 You might also be interested in: